WebEferen/ripple-router/README.md

 #### `RouteProps`

-Props passed to route components:
+Props passed to route components (legacy, use `TypedRouteProps` for type safety):

 ```typescript
 type RouteProps = {